DeadshotLegend/Shivansh-Goel-Fast-Pages/_pages/about.md

 permalink: /about/
 ---

-Hello, I am Shivansh Goel and art of APCSP period 5.
+Hello, I am Shivansh Goel and part of APCSP period 5.

-This is the about me page of Shivansh Goel's Fast Pages
+I am in 10th grade at Del Norte High School.
+I am learning Python programming and currently having fun with editing pages using Jupyter and GitHub and Markdown.